umatamalampudi2218/Consumer-Behavior-and-Shopping-Habits-Analysis-using-Python/README.md

    ```
 5. **Create a pull request.**

-### License
-This project is licensed under the @2023 Surya Vegesna.

 ### Contact
-If you have any questions or want to contribute, please email us at surya@example.com.
+If you have any questions or want to contribute, please email us at umatamalampudi26@gmail.com